Where Can I Put My Meter Box & What Regulations do I Need to Follow?

 Safety considerations

-It is important for your meter to be kept in a dry space in either a box or a cabinet.
+Your meter needs to be in a dry space such as a meter box or a cabinet.
 When a meter comes into contact with an excess of water, it can not only lead to a loss of function but potential safety issues.
-As such, it should be placed far away from areas that are prone to damp or flooding.
+It should also be located away from areas that are prone to damp or flooding.

 Can I change my meter box location if I want to?